-There are a variety of fruity flavours such as Raspberry (Framboise), Peach (Pêcheresse), and Cherry (Kreik).
+There are a variety of fruity flavours such as Raspberry (Framboise), Peach (Pêcheresse), and Cherry (Kriek).
 You can find Lindemans throughout Belgium but I enjoyed it more often in Ghent than I did in Bruges or Brussels.
 I think it was down to Ghent’s more relaxed atmosphere.

-Canal cruises are a must in Ghent as they are a wonderful way to see and learn about the city without having to book in advance.
-This flexibility means you can choose a fine weather day during your visit to get the most out of the boat tour.
+Canal cruises are a must in Ghent as they are a wonderful way to see and learn about the city from a local’s interesting perspective.
+Spending a few days in Ghent means you can choose a fine weather day during your visit to get the most out of the boat tour.

 If you need an escape from the bustle of the city make your way down to Citadel Park in Ghent’s south.
 Keep in mind it’s a leisurely 25min walk from the city centre or you can catch Trams 21 or 22 (18mins) if you prefer.
 More info on the gardens here.

-Castle of Gerald the Devil (Geraard de Duivelsteen)
+12. Castle of Gerald the Devil (Geraard de Duivelsteen)

 13th century fortress where the Devil never actually resided.
 The castle has a chequered past – Throughout history it has been used as a knights’ residence, an arsenal, a monastery, and a school and a fire station to name a few.
 More info here.

-Great Butchers’ Hall (Groot Vleeshuis) on Groentenmarkt
+13. Great Butchers’ Hall (Groot Vleeshuis) on Groentenmarkt

 Restored butcher’s hall from the 15th century.
 Today you can see traditional Ganda hams hanging from the roof whilst you enjoy lunch or coffee with an assortment of local sweets.

-Saint Nicholas’ Church (Sint-Niklaaskerk)
+16. Saint Nicholas’ Church (Sint-Niklaaskerk)

 One of the oldest and most prominent landmarks in Ghent, this 13th century church was constructed to replace an earlier Romanesque structure.
 Built in Scheldt Gothic style the church features blue-gray stone from the Tournai area.
 It is one of the 4 Medieval Towers of Ghent.

-Getting to Ghent
+How to get to Ghent

 Overall, you can see Ghent is worth more that just one day of your time.
 With some of the richest medieval history in Europe, Ghent still continues to stun today and is very underrated in my opinion!